DKIMPROBLEM.comDKIM Record Analysis

 How It Goes Wrong

-Common failure points include no DNS record at the selector, multiple TXT records at the same selector, malformed DKIM tags, empty public keys, and 1024-bit RSA keys where 2048-bit keys are preferred.
+Common failure points include no record at the selector, multiple TXT records, CNAME/TXT conflicts, malformed tags, empty or revoked public keys, and RSA keys below the commonly recommended 2048-bit size.

 Why DKIM Problems Matter